Eleee28/Mobile-Software-Development/README.md

-# Mobile-Software-Development
-Mobile Software Development (3rd Year Computer Sciences TUD)
+# Mobile Software Development
+This repository contains all materials of the subject Mobile Software Development.

+## Folder Organization